 - A course-by-course evaluation of the applicant's academic documents, compiled by an independent academic credential evaluation provider, will be requested for any post-secondary work or Commonwealth advanced level examinations taken outside of the United States.
-Meredith recommends a member organization of The Association of International Credential Evaluators, Inc. (AICE), National Association of Credential Evaluation Services (NACES), or World Education Services, Inc. (WES) for translation and evaluation services.
-Applicants are responsible for requesting an evaluation be sent to Meredith College. - A certified translation into English is required for any original transcripts that are not in English and that have not been evaluated above. - Non-native English speakers and/or applicants whose principal language of instruction has not been English must submit official scores from the Test of English as a Foreign Language (TOEFL) reported directly from ETS.org; or official scores from International English Language Testing System (IELTS) reported directly from IELTS.org; or official scores from the Duolingo English test, reported directly from Duolingo.
+Meredith recommends a member organization of The Association of International Credential Evaluators, Inc. (AICE), National Association of Credential Evaluation Services (naces.org), or World Education Services, Inc. (WES) for translation and evaluation services.
+Applicants are responsible for requesting an evaluation be sent to Meredith College. - Non-native English speakers and/or applicants whose principal language of instruction has not been English must submit official scores from the Test of English as a Foreign Language (TOEFL) reported directly from ETS.org; or official scores from International English Language Testing System (IELTS) reported directly from IELTS.org; or official scores from the Duolingo English test, reported directly from Duolingo.
 The College does not accept any other English Language tests.